 Leaving a slight overhang is a common practice in deck building.
-Overhanging is letting the boards extend past the decking frame.
+Overhanging is allowing the boards to extend past the decking frame.
 Letting your deck overhang has both advantages and disadvantages.
-Many builders design wood decks to overhang, but can you do it on composite decking as well?
-What are the benefits and drawbacks of overhanging?
-And how much overhang should your deck have?
+Many builders design wood decking to overhang, but can you do it on ultradecking composite boards as well?
+On this page, we will answer this question and others like, what are the benefits and drawbacks of overhanging?
+How much overhang should your decking have?

-Like any other deck, you can design composite decks to have an overhang.
-However, it should be a part of your deck planning and layout design.
-You can create overhang using several methods.
+Like any other decking, you can design composite decking to have an overhang.
+However, it should be part of your deck planning and layout design.
+You can create an overhang using several methods.
 For instance, after installing the decking boards, you may opt to leave a few inches off the boards.
 Another alternative is to set up picture framing, leaving a slight extension.
 In any case, you will need to include it in your decking plan design.

-While it is a common practice in construction, many still wonder how much a deck can extend over the edge.
+While it is a common practice in construction, many still wonder how much decking can extend over the edge.
 The answer, however, is far from simple.
-Several factors determine how much you can overhang a deck.
+Several factors determine how much you can overhang a composite decking.

 First of all, you will need to consult your local building regulations when it comes to overhangs.
 There may be a specific instruction or requirement depending on the area where you live.
 However, in some cases, there is no such specific regulation.
 What then?
-The rest is up to the manufacturers’ instructions or guidelines.
-The manufacturers may also test their products to see how much their boards can overhang.
+The rest is up to the manufacturer’s instructions and guidelines.
+Manufacturers may also test their products to see how much their boards can overhang.
 Some brands may use third-party inspectors for testing.
 Once testing is done, they can release information regarding their decking products.
-For instance, Trex recommends 102mm of maximum allowable overhang for their decking boards.
+For instance, Trex recommends a 102mm maximum allowable overhang for their decking boards.

-When there are no clear instructions from the local building regulations or the boards’ manufacturers, there are other ways to determine maximum overhang.
-As a general rule of thumb, it should not exceed 1/3rd of the boards’ width.
-For decking boards, it ranges from 1/4″ to 1 3/4″ inch.
-If you plan to picture frame your deck, many recommend an inch of overhang.
+If there are no clear instructions from the local building regulations or the board’s manufacturers, there are other ways to determine maximum overhang.
+As a general rule of thumb, an overhang should not exceed 25mm.
+For wood decking boards, it ranges from 10mm to 50mm.
+If you plan to picture frame your decking, many recommend an inch of overhang.

-For composites, many consider 1 1/2″ as the ideal measurement.
-However, composites don’t have as much tensile strength as lumber.
-For this reason, many leave only 1 inch of overhang or flush the decking boards entirely.
-If you plan to install fascia boards, you can overhang the decking boards by 1 3/4 to 2 3/4 inches before attaching the fascia boards.
+For composites, many consider 25mm as the ideal measurement.
+However, hollow composites don’t have as much tensile strength as lumber.
+For this reason, many leave only 25mm or below of overhang or flush the decking boards entirely.
+If you plan to install fascia boards, you can overhang the composite decking boards by 25mm before attaching the fascia boards.

 Benefits of Overhang

 As mentioned, there are several benefits of overhanging your decking boards as opposed to flushing them.
-One of the main reasons why many extend their decks over the subframe is due to aesthetics.
-It drastically improves the appearance of your composite deck.
-It also slightly hides the outer joist of the deck.
+One of the main reasons why many extend their decking over the subframe is due to aesthetics.
+It drastically improves the appearance of your composite decking.
+It also slightly hides the outer joists of the decking.
 For elevated decks with stairs, overhangs also create a flawless transition between the stair nosing and the decking boards.

 Disadvantages of Overhang

-While there are several advantages of overhanging your decking boards, there are also a few disadvantages that you may need to consider.
+While there are several advantages of overhanging your composite decking boards, there are also a few disadvantages that you may need to consider.
 For instance, composite decking boards may leave unsightly and unappealing end cuts.
-Producing cleaner and smoother cuts on composites may prove difficult without the right tools.
+Producing cleaner and smoother cuts to composites may prove difficult without the right tools.

-Another issue is that the cut ends of composites may be susceptible to several problems.
-While composites are water-resistant, these cut ends may not.
-The exposed ends can absorb moisture, causing the decking boards to warp or increase mould growth.
+Another issue is that the end cuts of composites may be susceptible to several problems.
+While composites are water-resistant, these end cuts are more exposed to the elements than normal.
+The exposed ends could absorb moisture, causing the decking boards to warp or increase mould growth.
 Not only are the decking boards affected, but the frame as well.

 Should You Overhang Your Composite Decking?

-You can overhang a composite deck, and it improves the deck’s appearance.
+You can overhang composite decking to improve the deck’s appearance.
 Besides aesthetics, it can also help prevent moisture damage and protect the decking boards and the subframe.
-However, you will want to check in with your local building regulations and manufacturers’ manuals on instructions regarding overhang.
-In general, it should not exceed 1/3 of the width of the boards to ensure safety.
+However, you may want to check in with your local building regulations and manufacturer’s manual for instructions regarding overhangs.
+In general, it should not exceed 25mm to ensure safety.